 Throughout the year, we run a number of activities designed to include local people in the decision-making process and have their say about future services.
 You’ll find details of all ongoing engagement and consultation activities, as well as information about previous work, here.

-Find out more about the various ways you can get involved:
+Here are the ways you can get involved:

-If you want to receive regular information about the work of North Kirklees CCG, received invitations to events or get more involved then sign up to our network.
-To join the network, simply send your email details to Amanjot.Aujla@northkirkleesccg.nhs.uk.
+If you want to receive regular information about the work of NHS North Kirklees CCG including invitations to public engagement events and a copy of our quarterly e-bulletin, sign up to our network.
+Simply send your email details to Kirsty.email@example.com.

 Many GP practices in North Kirklees have an active patient reference group.
 These groups are designed to give you the opportunity to contribute to the continuing improvement of your practice.